Danes Worldwide: Lobbying

 For many years, Danes Worldwide advocated in the Danish parliament for the right to dual citizenship for Danish citizens abroad.
 This goal was realized in 2015, when a recently passed law took effect, allowing Danes to acquire other citizenships without losing their Danish citizenship.
+As of 2023, the organization's political goals include easing the rules for family reunification in Denmark, establishing the right for citizens living abroad to vote in Danish elections, as well as improving access to Danish unemployment insurance and pensions for Danish expatriates.